zziro/ten-pin-bowling/README.md

 ### Running Tests
 ```
 * Once the application is imported in the IDE
+* Right click and select Run As -> Maven Clean
+* Right click and select Run As -> Maven Install
-* Right click and select Run As -> JUnit Test
+* Right click and select Run As -> Junit Test
 ```